Khakee (film): Production

-The film's co-writer Sridhar Raghavan, knew Santoshi, who wanted to make a cop film with Amitabh Bachchan, through Anjum Rajabali.
+The film's co-writer Shridhar Raghavan, knew Santoshi, who wanted to make a cop film with Amitabh Bachchan, through Anjum Rajabali.
 During their meet, Raghavan narrated a script to Santoshi about cops, which he liked.
 Raghavan said: "We kept that as a base and started working afresh, collaborating, writing, rewriting."
 They created a character for Bachchan, inspired by Zanjeer in the "21st century situation".

 Budget

 Khakee was made with an estimated production budget of ₹25.77 crore making it one of the most expensive Hindi films at that point.

 Casting

 Amitabh Bachchan was the first person to be cast in the film.
 Akshaye Khanna was supposed to play the role of Sub-Inspector Ashwin Gupte, and Ajay Devgn was offered the role of Senior Inspector Shekhar Verma.
 While Khanna walked out, Devgn was chosen to play the villain, Yashwant Aangre, making it his second film as an antagonist after the 2002 thriller Deewangee.
 Later, Tusshar Kapoor was signed for the role of Ashwin Gupte.
 Lara Dutta was also signed for an item number "Aisa Jadoo".
 After several actresses rejected, the role of Mahalakshmi, Aishwarya Rai was finalized for the part.
 Akshay Kumar, who was signed to play Shekhar Verma, worked with Amitabh Bachchan for the third time after Ek Rishtaa: The Bond of Love and Aankhen.